 HealthMarkets offers a wide range of senior supplemental insurance plans that pay a cash benefit directly to you to help fill financial gaps left by Medicare when you are sick or injured.
 The money you receive from a senior supplemental plan can be used for anything you choose; out-of-pocket medical expenses and deductibles, offset a loss of income, or even pay everyday living expenses.
 It’s your money.
 How you spend it is up to you.

 When you have an accident, having Medicare or other medical insurance is just one part of being protected.
-A supplemental accident plan provides an added layer of financial protection to help cover unexpected expenses.
+A supplemental accident plan provides an added financial cushion to help cover unexpected expenses.
 Plans typically pay a lump sum cash benefit directly to you for injuries caused by an accident.

-A critical illness plan complements your Medicare or health insurance to help ease the financial burden a serious illness can cause.
+A critical illness plan complements your Medicare or health insurance to help ease the household expenses a serious illness can cause.
 These plans generally provide a lump sum cash benefit directly to you for a first diagnosis of a major illness such as, heart attack, stroke and other types of illness including life-threatening cancer.

 Hospital stays can be expensive and while Medicare pays your doctors and the hospital, there can be many more expenses not covered.
 A supplemental hospital confinement plan typically pays a daily cash benefit directly to you for hospital confinement related to an accident or illness.
 The money can be used to help with out of pocket medical expenses or other expenses.